Korbinian Brodmann: Life and career

 Brodmann was born in Liggersdorf, Province of Hohenzollern, Kingdom of Prussia.
-He studied medicine in Munich, Würzburg, Berlin, and Freiburg, where he received his medical diploma in 1895.
-Subsequently he studied at the Medical School in the University of Lausanne in Switzerland, and then worked in the University Clinic in Munich.
-He received a doctor of medicine degree from the University of Leipzig in 1898, with a thesis on chronic ependymal sclerosis.
+He studied medicine at the Ludwig-Maximilians-Universität München, the University of Würzburg, the Friedrich Wilhelm University of Berlin, and the University of Freiburg, where he received his medical diploma in 1895.
+Subsequently, he studied at the Medical School in the University of Lausanne in Switzerland, and then worked in the LMU Klinikum.
+He received a doctor of medicine degree from Leipzig University in 1898, with a thesis on chronic ependymal sclerosis.
 From 1900 to 1901, Brodmann also worked in the Psychiatric Clinic at the University of Jena, with Ludwig Binswanger, and in the Municipal Mental Asylum in Frankfurt.
 There, he met Alois Alzheimer, who was influential in his decision to pursue basic neuroscience research.

 Following this, Brodmann started to work in 1901 with Cécile and Oskar Vogt at the private institute Neurobiologische Zentralstation in Berlin, and in 1902 in the Neurobiological Laboratory of the University of Berlin.
-In 1915 he joined the Kaiser-Wilhelm-Institut für Hirnforschung, now known as the Max Planck Institute for Brain Research.
+In 1915, he joined the Kaiser-Wilhelm-Institut für Hirnforschung, now known as the Max Planck Institute for Brain Research.

 In 1909, Brodmann published his original research on cortical cytoarchitectonics in the monograph Vergleichende Lokalisationslehre der Großhirnrinde (Localisation in the cerebral cortex).
 Famously, this book contained the first map of the cerebral cortex based on regional variations in structure.
 These regions would later become known as Brodmann areas.

 After completing his work in Berlin, Brodmann joined the University of Tübingen.
 There, he was habilitated and made a full professor in 1913.
 From 1910 to 1916, he served as physician and chairman of the Anatomical Laboratory at the University Psychiatric Clinic.
-Brodmann moved to Halle in 1916 to work in the Nietleben Municipal Hospital.
-Finally, in 1918, he accepted an invitation from the University of Munich to direct the group of histology at Psychiatric Research Center.
+Brodmann moved to Halle (Saale) in 1916 to work in the Nietleben Municipal Hospital.
+Finally, in 1918, he accepted an invitation from the Ludwig-Maximilians-Universität München to direct the group of histology at Psychiatric Research Center.

 Brodmann died in Munich rather suddenly of a generalized septic infection following pneumonia, at just under 50 years of age on 22 August 1918.